byIlsa/byIlsa/README.md

 ### Hi there 👋

+- Preparing for third milestone project which will be an app, using Python and Flask.

 - 🔭 I’m currently working on my second milestone project for the full stack web developer course from Code Institute!
-[WAY](https://github.com/byIlsa/WAY)
+[WAY](https://github.com/byIlsa/WAY)    **Finished!**

-- 🌱 I’m currently learning JavaScript and maybe even more important; how to ask questions effectively and google, google, GOOGLE!
+- 🌱 I’m currently learning Python and Flask

 - 👯 I’m looking to collaborate on (health care related) newbie projects.